just-nilux/MultiFreq/README.md

 ./mf i unicorn backtesting      # Let's backtest!
 ```

+## CREDITS

+🙏 Thank you [Ph3nol](https://github.com/Ph3nol/FT-Trading-Bot) for starting this project.
+You provided an incredible boilerplate for more things to come!

 ## DISCLAIMER

 Do not risk money which you are afraid to lose.